Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Data and Methodology

+We identify five primary magnetospheric regions: solar wind (SW), magnetosheath (MSH), inner magnetosphere (MSP), plasma sheet (PS), and lobe (LOBE).
+We have prepared a training/validation/test dataset for the ML model using one year (year 2017) of publicly available MMS data for a comprehensive coverage of all orbits.
+We only use MMS1 for our data collection since all spacecraft are identical at the temporal resolution we are using.
+Figure \ref{fig:AIdata} demonstrates the training dataset and the associated labels.
+The dataset has undergone manual verification by experienced space plasma researchers.
+Following quality control, representative samples per region class are selected, yielding a closely balanced training set of 8979 samples (Table~\ref{table:1}).

-All automatically generated labels undergo manual verification by experienced space plasma researchers.
-The number of different labels is highly imbalanced, with some regions overwhelmingly more frequent than others.
+The number of different labels can be highly imbalanced, with some regions overwhelmingly more frequent than others.
 Data imbalance is a common issue in space physics \cite{Camporeale2019} and has been addressed in many recent studies \cite{Chu2023, Chu2024, Chu2025}.
-Following quality control and correction procedures, we select approximately 200 representative samples for each region class, resulting in a balanced training dataset of 1000 total samples shown in Table \ref{table:1}.
-This relatively small dataset proves sufficient for our deep learning approach due to the distinct and consistent patterns characterizing each magnetospheric region.
+Our representative samples for each region class is relatively balanced as shown in table \ref{table:1}.
+The dataset was partitioned into training (60\%), validation (20\%), and test (20\%) subsets using stratified sampling to ensure each subset maintained the same class label distribution as the original dataset.
+This partitioning ensures robust model evaluation while providing sufficient training data for effective learning.

 Since we are identifying the main magnetospheric regions, a small dataset will perform well with deep learning models since the patterns are very similar for each region.
 The boundaries (magnetopause, bow shock and plasma sheet boundary layer) will be identified as a post processing step.
-If boundaries were included in the labels to be identified by the deep learning model, then a very large dataset would be necessary as the boundary location could be varying in each sample and the model would need many varying samples to be able to identify the patterns as this was the case by the model developed by Breuillard et al. (2020) \cite{Breuillard2020} with 34,159 labels.
+If boundaries were included in the labels to be identified by the deep learning model, then a very large dataset would be necessary as the boundary location could be varying in each sample and the model would need many varying samples to be able to identify the patterns as this was the case by the model developed by Breuillard et al (2020) with 34,159 labels.